How to Survive School Without Killing Your Soul

 They had plans.
 Charts.
 Labels like IEP or 504, maybe both.
 They said it was to help.
 Mostly, it just meant I kept getting pulled out of the place I was trying to belong to.

 And yeah, at the time?
 I didn’t hate it.
 It meant less time pretending.
 Less time faking my way through the noise.
-But it also meant I was never invited to the real room.
+But it also meant I was never expected to stay in the real room—just pass through like a scheduling glitch.
 I wasn’t taught the way the others were.
 I wasn’t spoken to like they were.
 They saw my silence as absence, not language.
 My questions as chaos.
 My exhaustion as apathy.

 But I wasn’t confused.